NathanDuran/RNN-Sherlock-Language-Model/README.md

 process_file.py turns the raw text into training data sets and saves it in the /data directory.

-utilities.py contains functions for loading and saving the training data and models..
+utilities.py contains functions for loading and saving the training data and models.

 rnn.py contains the rnn code.

+lstm.py contains the lstm code.

-rnn_sherlock_lm.py is the main script.
+sherlock_lm.py is the main script.
 It essentially acts as a wrapper to the underlying functions.
-It will create a RNN and attempt to load a data set from the /data directory.
+It will create a RNN or LSTM (based on the model_type variable) and attempt to load a data set from the /data directory.

+sherlock-training-data.pkl contains 31716 prepared sentences from the all of the short stories of Sherlock Holmes.

 # Functions in sherlock_lm.py

-train(num_examples) Trains a model using Stochastic Gradient Descent for the number of specified training examples.
+train(num_examples) - Trains a model using Stochastic Gradient Descent for the number of specified training examples.
 Use train(len(x_train)) to train on the entire dataset.

-generate_sentence() Generates a random sentence using the current model.
+generate_sentence() - Generates a random sentence using the current model.

-calc_loss(number_trainin_examples=1000) Calculates the current loss/error of the model for the specified number of training examples.
+calc_loss(number_trainin_examples=1000) - Calculates the current loss/error of the model for the specified number of training examples.

-test_predictions(sentence_index=0) Tests forward propagation and predictions for one sentence at the specified index.
+test_predictions(sentence_index=0) - Tests forward propagation and predictions for one sentence at the specified index.

-def test_sgd(sentence_index=0) Tests Stochastic Gradient Descent for one sentence at the specified index.
+test_sgd(sentence_index=0) - Tests Stochastic Gradient Descent for one sentence at the specified index.

+build_model(type) - creates an empty RNN or LSTM model based on the specified type string ("rnn" or "lstm").

-save_model() Saves a model file to model_path.
+save_model(model, type) - Saves a model file to model_path.

-load_model() Loads a model file from model_path.
+load_model(model, type) - Loads a model file from model_path.

+load_data() - Loads prepared training data from data_path.

 # TODO
 Sort generate sentence function